Brittany Snow: Philanthropy

 Snow is the co-creator of the Love is Louder movement, a project by the not-for-profit Jed Foundation.
 Thousands of individuals, campuses, and communities have used Love is Louder's programs, events and clubs to address issues such as bullying, body image, discrimination, and depression.
 Snow was recognized by the Substance Abuse and Mental Health Services Administration in 2015 with a Special Recognition Voice Award for her efforts to bring attention to mental health issues.
 Together with good friend Jaspre Guest, Snow founded the nonprofit September Letters for mental health awareness, encouraging people to share their personal stories in meaningful anonymous communication.
 On May 23, 2023, the two launched their collections book September Letters.

 Public image

 Snow has been featured in pictorials for Zooey Magazine, Vanity Fair, Cosmopolitan and InStyle.
 She has appeared in television commercials for McDonald's, Busch Gardens and Lipton.
 Snow walked the runway at the Just Dance fashion show on September 12, 2013.

+Personal life

+Snow announced her engagement to realtor and pro surfer Tyler Stanaland on February 19, 2019.
+They married in Malibu on March 14, 2020.
+Snow announced their separation through social media on September 14, 2022, and the two finalized their divorce in July 2023.